University of Illinois, Urbana-Champaign (Computer Science)

 I have education, professional background, and mentoring experience across most of the computer science field, including common topics (on the AP Computer Science exam and introductory CS courses) such as object-orientation, data structures and algorithms, software construction, and the broader context surrounding computer science.

-A decade ago, I developed my first Python program: a simulator for server testing of OnStar's turn-by-turn navigation system.
+Over a decade ago, I developed my first Python program: a simulator for server testing of OnStar's turn-by-turn navigation system.
 To this day, Python remains my "go-to" language for prototyping and general software development.
+I regularly use Python with popular libraries such as pandas and matplotlib, and have applied it to fields such as GIS and machine learning.

 My interest in tutoring Python is at least in part motivated by the satisfaction it gives me to see people become productive with it and, I hope, discover for themselves how fun and easy Python can be to learn and apply to real-world programming problems.